Sliding Scale Of Idealism Versus Cynicism / Live-Action TV

 Star Trek: Deep Space Nine definitely slid towards the cynical end of the scale, and slammed straight into the far end with the Season 6 episode "In The Pale Moonlight."
 Note that Deep Space Nine had a different writing staff than the other Trek series, which Braga and Berman pretty much left alone to concentrate on Voyager; this writing staff would later go on to create The 4400 and Battlestar Galactica 2003 (which, like Deep Space Nine, was a dark and cynical space tale with heavy suggestions that there is something in the spirit realm.)

 Deep Space Nine actually flopped back and forth: "Once More Into the Breach" is idealistic: Heroic Sacrifice to save the day actually works and it's implied that's what the Tragic Hero wanted all along and many enemy installations are destroyed.
 And generally this is war at its glory.
-And then we get "Siege of AR-558" which is cynical to the end (basically it's like "Platoon" movie, but with 'less' survivors) and the system they fought for is later lost anyway.
+And then we get "Siege of AR-558" which is cynical to the end (basically it's like Film/Platoon, but with fewer survivors) and the system they fought for is later lost anyway.

 On the other hand, while some of the crew's actions may be morally questionable, the overal theme of the movie is overwhelmingly idealistic: The Klingon Empire—enemies of the Federation throughout the TOS era—have suffered a major catastrophe, and some within the Federation are suggesting that this is an ideal time to crush the Empire, given their weakened state.
 Yet Kirk & Co. save the Klingon Empire rather than destroying it.